Mechazawa/postcode-db-generator/README.md

 ```

 ## Limitations
-Due to how the file is parsed there are currently some errors when setting the province for a postal code.
+Due to how the file is structured there are currently some errors when setting the province for a postal code.
 This will be resolved in a future revision